 Robin learnt project management the hard way.
-Starting out "in the trenches" as a Project Engineer and then Project Manager on some of the largest and toughest projects around.
+Starting out "in the trenches" as a Project Engineer, then working his way up to Project Director on some of the largest and toughest projects around.

 His hands-on experience, in everything from modest projects to major initiatives worth hundreds of millions of dollars, underpins his practical, no-nonsense approach.

-Having worked on both the contractor and client side of the fence, Robin is well placed to provide you with unique perspectives from both points of view.
+Having worked on both the contractor and client side of the fence, Robin is well placed to provide his students with unique perspectives from both points of view.